 - A. Correct.
-Based characters (i.e., protagonist, antagonist) - the answer to t characterization - B. The passage dd conflict rhythm of the cotheme - C. The passage does not suggest that Adam lost his concentration; rather, it seems to direct his focus. - D. The recollection of the conversation does not cause Adam to think Sara will answer a question incorrectly.
+Based on the details in paragraph 12, recalling the conversation with his grandfather helped him remember the answer to the question. - B. The passage does not suggest that remembering this conversation had any effect with Adam's rhythm.
+In fact, the rhythm of the contest seems to have changed in paragraph 6 rather than at the end of the contest. - C. The passage does not suggest that Adam lost his concentration; rather, it seems to direct his focus. - D. The recollection of the conversation does not cause Adam to think Sara will answer a question incorrectly.
 In fact, she has already answered incorrectly.
 Adam has the last question.